 Fall is so beautiful in Wisconsin; the colors pop, making our city come alive!
 And guess what?
 Here in Milwaukee, we don’t let the cooler temps keep us from throwing a party or two, so the festivals don’t stop just because summer ends!

-Although this year’s Fall will look and feel very different due to Covid-19, with many festivals canceled, there are still other events open for us to enjoy!
+Although this year’s Fall will look and feel very different due to Covid-19, there are still many events open for us to enjoy!

 Our Favorite Fall Festivals in Milwaukee:

 Glendale Oktoberfest – Glendale (Heidelberg Park): September 2 – October 3.

 This event is the oldest and most authentic Bavarian Oktoberfest in the Midwest…just north of Milwaukee in Glendale, Wisconsin.
 Oktoberfest, modeled just like the one held in Munich, Germany.
 Continuous entertainment includes traditional German brass bands, Schuhplatter folk dancing, singing, yodeling, sing-alongs, traditional German eats such as spanferkel and rollbraten, German beer, and dancing for everyone.
 This is a kid-friendly festival with children’s carnival games.
 Held five-weekends in the Fall!
 Free admission!

 A fun family festival that is full of music, games, and fun for the whole family.
 The annual TosaFest includes a village of local food vendors and a kids’ area with bounce houses, a petting farm, a climbing wall, and games!
 The festival also includes a music lineup of local bands for entertainment.

 A fun family festival that’s full of music, games, and fun for the whole family.
 The annual TosaFest includes a village of local food vendors and a kids’ area with bounce houses, a petting farm, a climbing wall, and games!
 The festival also includes a music lineup of local bands for entertainment.